 From the moment Portola Coffee Lab opened in Costa Mesa’s OC Mart Mix in 2011, Jeff Duggan’s forward thinking company invited scrutiny thanks to their outfits (lab coats) and brewing equipment (space age).
 However, the presentation also reinforced an important point about specialty coffee: it’s a science, with measurements accounting for pre- and post-grind weight, dilution and TDS, to name just three considerations.
 Leading companies invest in scientific equipment like refractometers and gas chromatographs to ensure precision.
 Portola had lofty goals, and the short-term culmination of their vision is Theorem, a six-seat, personalized bar located in a stall that previously held a flower shop.

-A SEATING SCHEDULE advertises two types of service beyond the sliding door: a BREW BAR with “a la carte specialty coffees,” “no reservations,” and a “walk-up bar,” with a menu that changes daily depending on seasonal coffees and optimal barista brewing preferences; and the CRAFT SERVICE EXPERIENCE, featuring “unique concept menus,” “reservation only” and “presentation style” from personable Theorem manager Truman Severson.
+BREW BAR offers “a la carte specialty coffees,” “no reservations,” and a “walk-up bar,” with a menu that changes daily depending on seasonal coffees and optimal barista brewing preferences.
+The CRAFT SERVICE EXPERIENCE features “unique concept menus,” “reservation only” and “presentation style” from personable Theorem manager Truman Severson.

 We scheduled a Craft Service Experience.
 Severson crafts a different themed menu each week, which typically consists of three courses, costs $20, and lasts one hour.
 He has a room full of equipment at his disposal, including a Nuova Simonelli espresso machine (earmarked for replacement by a Slayer), a vintage Le San Marco lever machine, and a Turkish ibrik.